You guys are my people!

 - 4 cloves garlic mashed into a paste

-- 2 tablespoons vegetable oil or another oil with a high smoke point
+- 2 tablespoons olive oil or another oil with a high smoke point

 - Chopped parsley or cilantro for garnish

 - In a bowl, combine the smoked paprika, cayenne pepper, brown sugar, thyme, oregano, salt, and pepper.

 - On a clean surface, place the sea scallops and pat them dry with paper towels.
 Generously season scallops with the seasoning.
 Set aside.

 - In a large skillet, heat oil over medium-high heat.
 Making sure the scallops don't touch (they should be about 1-inch apart from each other on the pan), sear the scallops for 1-2 minutes, undisturbed.